 Rudy Kellogg

 We met Rudy at a Bluegrass festival about twenty years ago.
 We did not have a fiddle player in the band at the time and ended up having Rudy sit in with us for that season.
-Rudy played fiddle on our second studio project, "Wanted."
+Rudy played fiddle on our second studio project, "Wanted - The Hills of Time."

 Adam Cate